top of page

 Why don't we ask more questions?

-What's causing this dysfunction in the body?
+What's actually causing this dysfunction in the body?

 I call this a Web Of Illusions.